j-j.co.za

 Early last week I was finally in Durban on a “working day” so I decided to try to find the Durban supplier.
 It wasn’t listed on the www.nespresso.co.za website at all, only addresses for Cape Town (at the Waterfront) and Johannesburg were supplied.

 I tried calling them a few times (found the number on Google), only to get a recorded message suggesting I call Jhb.
-So I took a chance and headed down to what I though was the address (Google again) :
+So I took a chance and headed down to what I thought was the address (Google again) :

 7 Springfield Ind Pk, 7 Willowfield Cres, Springfield Park, Durban (wrong)